Ash-siv4/MediaInfoSys/README.md

    This will start a server on port 8000 by default.

-4. Open your web browser and navigate to `http://localhost:8000` to access the application.
+4. Open your web browser and navigate to `http://localhost:8000/codebase` to access the application.

-## File Structure
+## File Structure (within the *codebase* folder)

+- `MarathonResults.json`: JSON file containing sample marathon race results.
 - `index.html`: Main HTML file for the application.
 - `styles.css`: CSS file for styling the interface.
-- `script.js`: JavaScript file containing the application logic.
+- `main.js`: JavaScript file containing the compilation of the application logic.
-- `MarathonResults.json`: JSON file containing sample marathon race results.
+- `js-modules/data.js`: Contains functions for fetching data from the JSON file.
+- `js-modules/ui.js`: Contains functions for populating the UI with data.
+- `js-modules/sorting.js`: Contains functions for sorting the data.
+- `js-modules/export.js`: Contains functions for exporting the data to a CSV file.

 ## Contributing